daniel-sunyou-li/TTTT_TMVA_DNN/README.md

 - `-v` (optional): Toggle verbose mode, showing output from backend library.
 - `-r` (optional): Run in *resubmit* mode (as opposed to submit mode - see details below).
+- `--ignore-unstarted` (optional): Ignore unstarted jobs when compiling list of jobs to resubmit.
 - `-p num_processes` (optional): Specify how many processes should be used to submit jobs in parallel.
 Default 2.
 - `-n num_seeds` (optional): How many seeds to submit.
 Only meaningful in *submit* mode.
 Default 500.
 - `-c correlation_percent` (optional): The percentage correlation between two variables necessary for them to count as highly correlated.
 Default 80.